ivanmu-1/Cal-Poly-Pomona-Professor-Analysis/README.md

 # Cal Poly Pomona Professor Analysis
-This project is aimed at analyzing Cal Poly Pomona professor reviews from the website Rate My Professors.
-The project is currently in progress, and the data for reviews has been successfully collected and stored.
-We are now in the process of gathering individual professor data, which will be linked to the reviews table for further analysis.
+This project focuses on analyzing professor reviews for Cal Poly Pomona, sourced from [RateMyProfessors.com](https://www.ratemyprofessors.com/school/13914).
+The review and professor data have been successfully collected, cleaned, and analyzed.
+The project is currently in its final stages as we work on wrapping up the remaining tasks.

 #### This Project was done as a joint collaboration between:
 - [Rodrigo Isidro](https://github.com/Rodgeroger)